-If the door is moving the activation of GPI input or by transmitter button with OSC function assigned will cause the door to stop.
-The next trigger will move the door in the opposite direction to that last travelled.
+If the door is moving, the activation of the GPI input or by a transmitter button with the OSC function assigned will cause the door to stop.
+The next trigger will move the door in the opposite direction to the last travelled.